 In March 2017 building owners with a property that meets the URM criteria received official notification from Council and a support pack on how to go about this work.
 Owners have one year (till March 2018) to get their URM parapets and/or URM facades secured or strengthened.
 Please see the toolkit below for how to go about this.

-If you think you should have received a letter from Council and haven’t, email URM@wcc.govt.nz
+If you think you should have received a letter from the Council and haven’t, email URM@wcc.govt.nz

 What is an unreinforced masonry building?

 Unreinforced masonry is a construction of clay brick, concrete block or natural stone units bound together using lime or cement mortar, without any reinforcing elements such as steel reinforcing bars.